sajibcse68/MyDailyLearn/Shortcuts/Keyboards/chrome-dev-tool.md

   - `$0` will print out the last selected element in the `Console`.
   - `$1` will print out the elements that was selected before last one.
   - Total `5`  ($0 to $4) history is saved
+- Black boxing a script:
+  - Sources | Call Stack | Right-click on any script, select `Blackbox Script`.
+- `Conditional Breakpoint` maybe helpful for AJAX/API/XHR call -
+  - Sources | Right click on line #, select conditional breakpoint, write condition
+  - Also, we can select `XHR Breakpoints` from right panel

 ### Reference: